 - Use a metal pipe brush and push it through the pipe back and forth as far as it will allow followed by lots of boiling water.

 - Trap flies by setting a bowl of equal parts sugar, water and white vinegar with a 5-10 drops of liquid dish soap on the counter next to the sink overnight.
 Flies will be attracted to the fragrant liquid and drown.

 - Boil a pot of water and pour it down the drain 1-2 times daily for a week.

 - Pour 1/2 cup of salt, 1/2 cup of baking soda and 1 cup of vinegar down the drain and allow to sit overnight.
 Follow with a pot of boiling water in the morning.

 - Pour 1/4 cup of apple cider vinegar into a glass and cover tightly with plastic wrap.
 Poke holes in the plastic wrap with a fork and place the glass next to the sink.
 Flies will be attracted to the cider vinegar and work their way inside and drown.

 - A natural product called Bio-Clean is a nontoxic, environmentally friendly drain cleaner that eats away at organic matter blocking your drain.
 Once the drain is cleaned, the flies will start to disappear.

-Once drain flies are gone, keep sink drains cleaned weekly by pouring 1/2 cup of baking powder down the drain followed by lots of warm water, or pour a cup of white vinegar down the drain weekly and let it sit 30 minutes before flushing with water.
+Once drain flies are gone, keep sink drains cleaned weekly by pouring 1/2 cup of baking soda down the drain followed by lots of warm water, or pour a cup of white vinegar down the drain weekly and let it sit 30 minutes before flushing with water.
 Squeeze 1/2 a fresh lemon down the drain for odor control.